 The Staff Team is composed of the following: The Elder chairing the Staff Team with additional members chosen to attempt to have membership covering the broad membership of the church.
-At large members will rotate over staggered terms every two years.
 Standing members will be the Elder and a either the Treasurer or Finance Team Chair.
-Once the team is formed a Vice Chairman will be solicited.